 He blinked.
 “Would you have done it?”

 Brìghde’s mouth tightened and she looked away.
-“I … like to think I would have refused, once I was no longer under his control.”
+“I … like to think I would not have once I was no longer under his control.”
 She shook her head.
 “We are discussing the nature of friendship, not my moral failings.
 Your point is that you are not angry with your friend, but he is angry with you.
 And you saved his life, which he cannot bear at all because it means you are no longer equal in all things.
 He is in your debt.
 In his mind, he is inferior, not only because he does not have an earldom whilst you do and he is more deserving, but because he sees himself as having been the weak one and you the strong one, and having lost his lady love to you was the final insult to his manhood.”

 “Aye,” Grimme muttered with a sigh, looking down at his platter, only half eaten, whereas Brìghde was busy licking hers clean.
 “But that does, in fact, prove my point.
 For twenty years, Aldwyn and I argued incessantly.
 Fought.
 Grew angry with each other.
 Yet those small contentions did not damage our friendship.
 One large philosophical contention alone did not break us.
 It took many contentions and much of fate to do so.”